gemandyruby/gemandyruby.github.io/_stories/artschool.md

 “All right, everyone,” the instructor said, clapping their hands.
 “Let’s get started.
 Gem, whenever you’re ready.”

-With an almost theatrical flair, Gem untied the robe and let it slide from her shoulders.
+With an almost theatrical flair and a sashay of her hips, Gem untied the robe and let it slide from her shoulders.

 The room seemed to collectively hold its breath.